aaikedw/fada-import-specs/FADA-import-specs-new.md

 Similar to metadata inspector/editor under 4.3 but including all fields from the dataset table (e.g. abstract/description) and the new ones described under 2.3.

 ### 6.2 Synchronise data with BioFresh species register
+Note: this sync is preceded by the synchronisation between the fada.taxons/species/synonyms table with the biofresh_key_taxons/species/synonyms tables.
+As described under 2.3 the details of this sync process depend on the choices made with regards to database refactoring, and as mentioned in 4.6 ideally are catered for during data injection.

 As a final step in the resource job, there is a need for synchronising the data imported into the FADA database/schema with the BioFresh species register table.
 In addition to the requirements needed for updating the biofresh_key tables, this also requires an overview of the updated “original combinations”*.
 In contrast to the species and synonyms, which are stored in a specific table, there is no separate table for these “original combinations”.
 A list has to be constructed by combining the information from the following fields; original_genus, declension_species or species (if the former is empty), year and author.

 As mentioned under 2.4, for new species names added to the FADA database, their presence in the BioFresh species register needs to be checked (as this register can be populated through other sources) based on the group and species name matching (both exact and phonetic).